MangoMangga/Getting-CleaningData/Project/Code Book.md

 Variables

-    testData - table contents of test/X_test.txt
+    testset - table contents of test/X_test.txt
-    trainData - table contents of train/X_train.txt
+    trainset - table contents of train/X_train.txt
     dtset - Measurement data.
-Combined data set of the two above variables testSub - table contents of test/subject_test.txt
+Combined data set of the two above variables subjtest - table contents of test/subject_test.txt
-    trainSub - table contents of test/subject_train.txt
+    subjtrain - table contents of test/subject_train.txt
     dtsubj - Subjects.
 Combined data set of the two above variables testLabel - table contents of test/y_test.txt
     trainLabel - table contents of train/y_train.txt
     dtlabel - Data Labels.
-Combined data set of the two above variables. featuresList - table contents of features.txt
-    features - Names of for data columns derived from featuresList keepColumns - logical vector of which features to use in tidy data set activities - table contents of activity_labels.txt.
-Human readable tidyData - subsetted, human-readable data ready for output according to project description. uS - unique subjects from S
+Combined data set of the two above variables. features - Names of for data columns derived from featuresList dtMeanStd - Data set contain only Mean and Std of training and test data set activityLabel - table contents of activity_labels.txt.
+Human readable cleanData - subsetted, human-readable data ready for output according to project description. avgDataset - data set with the average of each variable for each activity and each subject.
-    nS - number of unique subjects
-    nA - number of activities
-    nC - number of columns in tidyData td - second tiny data set with average of each variable for each activity and subject

 Output
 TidyData.txt